BluePay/BluePay-iOS-SDK/README.md

     request.supportedNetworks = [PKPaymentNetworkAmex, PKPaymentNetworkMasterCard, PKPaymentNetworkVisa]
 ```

-Finally, don't forget to add the item(s) that your customer is paying for in the PKPaymentRequest<br>
+Finally, don't forget to add the item(s) that your customer is paying for in the PKPaymentRequest

 ```
     request.paymentSummaryItems = [widget1, widget2, total]
 }